 Flex doesn't have a local storage option.
 Instead, all video clips are stored in the cloud.
 But you can download an unlimited number of recorded clips to your smartphone and save them to your preferred storage media.

 Recently, Canary moved from cloud plans to Canary Membership.
 All Canary Members can store videos in the cloud for 30-days.
 After 30 days, the oldest videos are removed to give way for new videos unless you've saved them as a bookmark.
 A dedicated Canary agent will also be provided to assist Members in case of theft or incidents.
 They will also reimburse up to $1,000 of your homeowner's insurance deductible for qualified incidents.
-And finally, Canary Membership extends your device warranty to 2 years.
+And finally, Canary Membership extends your device warranty to 2 years and provides access to Canary's web portal which mimics many of the features found within the mobile app.

 Canary Membership is optional; you can still use up to 4 cameras for free.
 Free users are given 24-hour cloud storage divided among their cameras.
 If you have two cameras, each camera will be able to store videos to the cloud for 12 hours.
 If you have three cameras, each camera will receive 8-hour cloud storage.
 And if you have four, each will be given 6-hour cloud storage.